"Life is really simple, but we insist on making it complicated."

 -Paramahansa Yogananda

-How many more years do you think you’ve got left on this earth?
+How many more years do you think you have left on this earth?
 What are you doing with your time?
 You have to thoroughly make up your mind what you’re going to do with the remaining years you’ve got left.

-This guide explores the principles of productivity and provides practical strategies for boosting efficiency in all areas of life.
-From time management techniques to organization hacks, it’ll cover a range of topics designed to help you identify what’s essential and what’s not, and assess whether you’re happy with the direction life is taking you.
+This guide explores productivity and provides practical strategies for boosting efficiency.
+From time management techniques to organization hacks, it’ll cover a range of topics designed to help you identify what’s essential and what’s not, and assess the direction life is taking you.

 Check out this guide to Productivity to explore everything in more detail.